 Should we be vetting the people that we’re organizing according to their language?
 Absolutely not.
 It is only relationally that we can influence them.
 We have to create our own language and our own approach to dealing with oppression.
-We’re not throwing out poor and dispossessed people — of all backgrounds — because they carry isms and phobias.
-There are plenty of people who can pick up those habits and wear them like clothing but they are not part of their core identity.
-They can take them off when something better comes along that gives them solidarity to replace it with.
+We’re not throwing out poor and dispossessed people – of all backgrounds – because they carry isms and phobias.
+Just as people can internalize those habits they can be replaced with solidarity.
 We’ve seen that shift happen.
 We want a society without police and prisons yet we criminalize and symbolically lock up people and throw away the key because of their language.
 We deem them unworthy, we banish them.
 And some of them are some of the kindest and most loyal friends you could ever imagine.
 On the other hand, there are some downright horrible people with “good” or even “great” politics.
-They know everything about gender pronouns, they would never say “all lives matter,” they know what’s current, they know what you’re supposed to know when you’re in the know.
-They are in the very middle of the echo chamber of “progressives.”
+They know everything about gender pronouns, they would never say “all lives matter”, they know what’s current, they know what you’re supposed to know when you’re in the know.
+They are in the very middle of the echo chamber of “progressives”.
 Yet they act horribly.
 They’re backstabbers.
 They’ll throw you under the bus at a moment’s notice.
 They don’t listen.
 They don’t even care.
 They just know the right things to say.
 This is not the basis on which to organize people or the basis on which to build a movement.

 Visible and Invisible Violence